GM, Union Officials Prepare For Contract Talks Amid Plant Closings And FBI Probes

 GM And UAW Face Perfect Storm Ahead Of Contract Talks

 This scenario is playing out at GM's Detroit-Hamtramck, Baltimore Assembly, and Lordstown, Ohio, factories, all closed or due to close soon, with displaced workers heading to factories miles or hundreds of miles away.
-Consumers aren't buying cars — which these plants made — they are buying SUVs and trucks.
+Consumers aren't buying cars, which these plants made.
+They are buying SUVs and trucks.
 So GM has excess plant capacity when it comes to cars.

 Danielle Murry, a former Warren Transmission employee, says the closure is a slap in the face.